dhmgroup/dart-wp/README.md

 ## Description

-A WordPress API client for flutter with support for WooCommerce and custom namespaces.
+A WordPress API client for dart with support for WooCommerce and custom namespaces.

 ## Features

-- Retrieve data from any endpoint.
+- Retrieve data from standard WordPress endpoints.
-- Retrieve data from any namespace.
+- Retrieve data from any custom endpoint and namespace

 ## Installation